Common frog: Description

 The flanks, limbs and backs are covered with irregular dark blotches and they usually sport a chevron-shaped spot on the back of their neck and a dark spot behind the eye.
 Unlike other amphibians, common frogs generally lack a mid-dorsal band but, when they have one, it is comparatively faint.
 In many countries moor frogs have a light dorsal band which easily distinguishes them from common frogs.
 The underbelly is white or yellow (occasionally more orange in females) and can be speckled with brown or orange.
 The eyes are brown with transparent horizontal pupils, and they have transparent inner eyelids to protect the eyes while underwater, as well as a 'mask' which covers the eyes and eardrums.
 Although the common frog has long hind legs compared to the common toad, they are shorter than those of the agile frog with which it shares some of its range.
 The longer hind legs and fainter colouration of the agile frog are the main features that distinguish the two species.

-Males are distinguished from females by being smaller and having hard swellings known as nuptial pads, on the first digits of their forelimbs, which are used to grasp females during mating.
-During the mating season males' throats often turn white, and their overall colour is generally light and greyish, while the female is browner, or even red.
+Males can be distinguished from females by their smaller size and the hard swellings, known as nuptial pads, on the first digits of their forelimbs.
+These are used to grasp females during mating.
+During the mating season, the throats of males often turn white, and their overall colour is generally light grey, while females are browner or even red.

-These smooth-skinned frogs can grow to an average weight of 22.7 grams and length of seven to ten centimeters (2.8-3.9 in) with colors varying from gray to green, brown, yellow, or red and may be covered in blotches.
+These smooth-skinned frogs can grow to an average weight of 22.7 grams and length of seven to ten centimetres (2.8-3.9 in) with colors varying from gray to green, brown, yellow, or red and may be covered in blotches.
 The underside is white or yellow, often with spots.